neilo40/indigo_troubleshooting/README.md

 Tantalum capacitors are Yellow, square(ish), and have a red/orange stripe on one end.
 When these fail, they cause a short
  * check resistance across each cap and anything below 10 ohm should be treated as suspect
  * remove any suspect caps from the board and check continuity in isolation
+  * I had potential bad caps at C41, C40 (31 Ohm in circuit), C513A/B, C578A/B, C645A/B (all 19 Ohm in circuit).
+Unlikely <remove and test isolated>
  * replace as needed

 ## Memory